Classifying and Addressing the Diversity of Errors in Retrieval-Augmented Generation Systems: RAG Implementation

 To demonstrate errors that can occur in realistic, production-grade RAG systems, we designed a modular pipeline reflecting common architectural patterns used in industry \cite{nvidia2024ragreranking, microsoft2025advancedrag} (see \Cref{fig:rag_pipeline}).
 We begin with a \textbf{chunking} stage, where documents are processed to optimize granularity and relevance.
 The chunks are indexed using an embedding model, then queried via dense \textbf{retrieval}, which returns top candidates based on similarity to the input query.
 Retrieved chunks are \textbf{reranked} using a separate language model given the original query as context, which can better highlight semantic relevance.
 Finally, the top-ranked chunks are fed to a \textbf{generator} LLM, which produces the final answer.
 This architecture supports component-level variation and allows for in-depth error analysis at each stage of the pipeline.
 We provide complete details on the options implemented and used at each stage in \Cref{app:a}.

 \textbf{Datasets:} We use the DragonBall dataset, part of the RAGEval framework \citep{zhu2024rageval}, an evaluation suite designed to rigorously assess RAG systems across diverse domains and scenarios.
 The dataset provides a broad benchmark for evaluating RAG performance in complex settings, spanning domains such as finance, law, and medicine.
+The dataset also comes with query type annotations in seven categories, which allows us to perform thorough analysis on error classification.
 We used both the English and Chinese portions of the dataset with 3108 and 3601 questions respectively.
 We also use the CLAPnq dataset for additional analysis~\citep{rosenthal2025clapnq}, which contains high-quality reference answers and passages for 4946 natural questions relating to Wikipedia documents.